 Making your way in a digital world

 This is clearly great news.
 It’s a huge leg up to anyone who ever wanted to try something new, or get the inside scoop on a new product.
-Heck, we have our very own Lee Wrathe making videos showing off new gear regularly.
+Heck, we have our very own Tom Quayle making videos showing off new gear regularly.

 For the videomakers themselves, it goes way beyond a hobby.
-It is now, quite literally, an entirely viable career choice in the same way being a doctor or a brick layer is.
+It is now, quite literally, an entirely viable career choice, in the same way, being a doctor or a bricklayer is.
 With the right gear, personality and approach you too could be the next big thing.
-Here’s a few tips if you’ve ever wondered how to become a YouTube musician.
+Here are a few tips if you’ve ever wondered how to become a YouTube musician.

 Before a single camera has been set up or chord has been strummed, you need to know what you’re trying to do.
 Simply saying “I want to make music” is all well and good, but the fact is there are millions upon millions of other people with the same idea.

 To rise above the chaff you’re going to need an idea.
 It doesn’t have to be overly wacky, or obscure, or forced, but you do need to have an over-arching principle behind what you’re trying to show.

 Keep it simple at the start.
 Are you aiming to simply show off different pieces of gear and what they can do?
 Or do you want to teach people how to play certain genres of songs or techniques?
 Are you committed to doing comedic covers of heavy metal classics.
 Whatever it is, keep that idea in your mind as something you can come back to during the fallow periods.

 The good thing about being a watcher of YouTube is, as we said, the fact that everything you could ever want to know has probably been done.
 The bad thing about being a creator on YouTube is that everything people could ever want to watch has probably been done.

 Don’t let this put you off though.
 You just need to be smart about it.
 Start researching people who make videos which are similar to what you have in mind.
 How often do they post?
 Are they active in the comments section?
 What’s their presenting style?